Captcha anti-spam settings

 Using a form with Captcha

 If Captcha is enabled for a particular type of form, the form will include a Security check section towards the bottom.

 The section will display a group of distorted random letters that the user has to enter before they can submit the form.
 If the user cannot distinguish the letters, they can click on the speaker icon and have the letters read to them or click on the refresh icon to get a new set of letters.
 There is no limit to the number of attempts they can make.

 Once they have entered the letters properly, they can proceed to the next step.

-To enable Captcha for different types of forms, go to Settings, and click Anti-spam settings (Captcha) under Security.
-On the screen that appears, click the checkbox beside the desired form types then click Save changes.
+To enable Captcha for different types of forms, go to the Website module then click Settings within the menu bar at the top of the screen.
+On the screen that appears, Anti-spam settings (Captcha) under Website security.
+From the Anti-spam settings screen, click the checkbox beside the desired form types then click Save changes.

 Note that anti-spam settings cannot be turned off for the public on certain pages like blogs, forums, send message forms, and subscription forms.